KortesmakiAB/HornRep/Questions.md

 (not that important right now...)
 #### I can't remember...
-When writing Model methods, I'm not sure whether or not to write checks for db colums which are "UNIQUE".
+When writing Model methods, I'm not sure whether or not to write checks for db columns which are "UNIQUE".
 The db will throw errors anyways if there is a unique violation, so why should I write one?
 - Pros: proactive, clear.
 Any other pros?
 - Cons: it adds more (unnecessary?) queries.